minh-ncm/minh-ncm/README.md

 ### Hi there 👋
 My name is Nguyễn Công Minh.
-I'm a Computer Science student in Việt Nam <br>
-I'm learning in both full-stack development and machine learning.<br>
+I'm a Software Developerbr> I'm experienced mostly in full-stack web development.<br>
-At the moment, i spend some of my free time building my website and i get to learn new things along the way.
+At the moment, i spend some of my free time building web projects and other fields.
-<br>You can check it out: [here](https://fowe.herokuapp.com/)
 <!--
 **minh-ncm/minh-ncm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.